anypay/WooCommerce/README.md

 # WooCommerce Plugin

-Anypay Payment Gateway is a custom WooCommerce plugin that is powered by Anypay's reliable payments API that makes it incredibly simple easy to start accepting BitcoinSV at your online store.
+Anypay Payment Gateway is a custom WooCommerce plugin is powered by Anypay's reliable payments API.
+This plugin makes it incredibly simple easy to start accepting BitcoinSV at your online store today.

 # How does it work?

-* The Buyer prepares the order and clicks on the "proceed to Anypay" button.
+* The Buyer prepares the order and clicks on the "Pay with Bitcoin SV" button.

 * The Buyer is redirected to the invoice